DerGuru/The-Resonant/New Chapters/03 - Part3/P3-09_Consulting_Malvek.md

 ﻿## Part 3 - Synthesis | Ch.
-09 - "The casualties will be significant"
+09 - The casualties will be significant

 Thomas Reeves answered on the second ring.